exercism/problem-specifications/exercises/hamming/description.md

     CATCGTAATGACGGCCT
     ^ ^ ^  ^ ^    ^^

-They have 7 differences, and therefore the Hamming Difference is 7.
+They have 7 differences, and therefore the Hamming Distance is 7.

-The Hamming Difference is useful for lots of things in science, not just biology, so it's a nice phrase to be familiar with :)
+The Hamming Distance is useful for lots of things in science, not just biology, so it's a nice phrase to be familiar with :)

 # Implementation notes